 In Musk’s paper, he imagines that these tubes would be above ground, and sit on pylons, so would take up a similar amount of ground space as a phone pylon.
 However there now seems to be a plan to use underground tunnels, dug by Musk’s wittily titled The Boring Company.

 Going underground does solve the issue of having to have the real-estate above ground, but raises another issue in terms of obtaining the energy to power the system, as in the original white paper part of the plan for powering Hyperloop was to have solar panels that sit on top of the tubes.

 And that part of the plan is particularly interesting, as if the sums are right Hyperloop could actually end up creating more energy than it uses.

 This is where things get interesting, as for most of its existence Hyperloop’s development has been powered by startups.
 After publishing the white paper, Musk handed over the responsibility by challenging startups to see who could actually bring the technology to market.

 The important thing to remember, which admittedly is a little tricky, is that Hyperloop is effectively the name of the product, not the company.
 Most of the companies have Hyperloop in the title, but there isn't a company that is Hyperloop.

-On top of this, Musk runs a Hyperloop Challenge, where he welcomes students to his Hyperloop test lab in his SpaceX facility in Las Vegas.
+On top of the major companies that are putting the major time and money in, Musk runs an annual Hyperloop Challenge, where he welcomes students to the Hyperloop test lab in his SpaceX facility in Las Vegas.

-If you're sitting comfortably, check out the video of the winning entry racing through the test tunnel which Mush shared on his Twitter below:
+If you're sitting comfortably, check out the video of the winning entry racing through the test tunnel which Musk shared on his Twitter below: